engineyard/engineyard/README.md

 #### ey recipes apply

 This is similar to `ey rebuild` except Engine Yard's main configuration step is skipped.
+This command only works on stacks older than stable v5.
+You will want to use `ey rebuild` for stable v5 cookbooks to run.

 Options: